-Cash generated by financing activities includes net proceeds from the exercise of stock options and warrants and proceeds from the employee stock purchase plan ("ESPP") purchases, offset by payments for repurchases of our common stock and debt issuance and financing costs.
+Cash generated by financing activities includes net proceeds from the exercise of stock options and proceeds from the employee stock purchase plan ("ESPP") purchases, offset by payments for repurchases of our common stock and debt.

-Financing activities provided \$0.8 million in cash during the year ended December 31, 2023.
-This was primarily due to \$7.0 million in proceeds from our line of credit which was primarily used to fund our acquisition of SafePointe, approximately \$0.2 million in proceeds from the exercise of stock options and \$0.7 million in proceeds from ESPP purchases, offset by \$5.6 million in payments for repurchases of our common stock, and \$1.5 million in contingent liability payments.
+Financing activities used \$8.2 million in cash during the year ended December 31, 2024.
+This was primarily due to \$3.0 million in payment on our line of credit and \$6.0 million in payments for repurchases of our common stock, offset by \$0.7 million in proceeds from ESPP purchases.
+We paid \$1.5 million for contingent consideration liability in 2023 and \$5.6 million for common stock repurchase and raised \$7.0 million from line of credit.

-Comparison of the Years Ended December 31, 2022 and 2021
+Comparison of the Years Ended December 31, 2023 and 2022

-A discussion of changes in our cash flows from the year ended December 31, 2021 to the year ended December 31, 2022 can be found in Part II, Item 7, "Management's Discussion and Analysis of Financial Conditions and Results of Operations" of the 2022 Form 10-K.
+A discussion of changes in our cash flows from the year ended December 31, 2022 to the year ended December 31, 2023 can be found in Part II, Item 7, "Management's Discussion and Analysis of Financial Conditions and Results of Operations" of the 2023 Form 10-K.